Recruiting now via our Degree Holder Entry Programme

 The interview is expected to last up to 30 minutes.
 The questions in the interview are aimed at exploring your values and motivation to join as a Constable, these will be structured against the role profile for a Police Constable based on the Competency Valued Framework.
-We will also take Biometric Vetting samples and you will be required to complete a fitness test (due to social distancing alternative methods are being adopted.
+We will also take Biometric Vetting samples.

 The Recruitment Team will advise of what is required as your application progresses).

 For further information and how to prepare for the fitness test please see the Job Related Fitness Test Information page.